textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

 # **getMessagesBySessionId**
 > \TextMagic\Models\GetMessagesBySessionIdPaginatedResponse getMessagesBySessionId($id, $page, $limit, $statuses, $includeDeleted)

-Get a session messages
+Get a session`s messages

-A useful synonym for \"messages/search\" command with provided \"sessionId\" parameter.
+A useful synonym for the \"messages/search\" command with the provided \"sessionId\" parameter.

 ### Example
 ```php